MatchPoint

 Step 3 of 6 – User Survey

-Surveying College Tennis Players
+Surveying Tennis Players

 Let's test it out

-From this, I conducted a survey among the Marist College tennis team to gather feedback about their tennis background, match play preferences, and if a player-finding app would be useful.
+I conducted a survey among the Marist College tennis team to gather feedback about their tennis background, match play preferences, and if a player-finding app would be useful.

 User Survey